-NEPZA licenses 3 new Free Trade Zones worth $2.751bn – National Accord
+NEPZA licenses three new FTZs – The Punch

 |

-NEPZA licenses 3 new Free Trade Zones worth $2.751bn
+NEPZA licenses three new FTZs

-The Managing Director of Nigeria Export Processing Zones Authority (NEPZA), Mr Emmanuel Jime, says the authority has licensed three new Free Trade Zones (FTZs).
-Jime announced this in a statement signed by the Head, Corporate Communications of the …
+The Managing Director, Nigeria Export Processing Zones Authority, Mr. Emmanuel Jime, says the agency has licensed three new Free Trade Zones.
+Jime announced this in a statement signed by the Head, Corporate Communications, NEPZA, Mr. Simon Imobo-Tswam …

 NEPZA licences three new FZs, nets $2.8bn in FDI